RumanBhuiyan/Linux-Shell-and-Bash-Scripting/README.md

         ls -l -h or ls -lh  or ls -l --human-readable (show info in human readable format)

+        ls foldername   (this command shows all files of that folder)

+        ls folder1/folder2  (this command shows inside the folder of that specified path)
 ```

 >## cat command